Reed-CompBio/spras/CONTRIBUTING.md

 Now implement the `generate_inputs` function, following the `omicsintegrator1.py` example.
 The nodes should be any node in the dataset that has a prize set, any node that is a source, or any node that is a target.
+A "prize" is a term for a score on a node in a network, so nodes that have non-empty prizes are considered relevant nodes for the Local Neighborhood algorithm along with sources and targets.
 The network should be all of the edges written in the format `<vertex1>|<vertex2>`.
 `src/dataset.py` provides functions that provide access to node information and the interactome (edge list).